Department of Veterans Affairs Opioid Prescribing Data

 In keeping with the Department of Veterans Affairs' effort to be the most transparent agency in government, VA will begin posting information publicly on opioids dispensed from VA pharmacies, along with VA’s strategies to prescribe these pain medications appropriately and safely.

-The interactive map shows data over a five-year period (2012-2017) and does not include Veterans’ personal information.
+The interactive map shows the data differences between 2012-2018, and does not include Veterans’ personal information.
 The posted information shows opioid-dispensing rates for each facility and how much those rates have decreased over time.
 It is important to note that because the needs and conditions of Veterans may be different at each facility, the rates of the use of opioids may also be different for that reason, and cannot be compared directly.

-The prescribing rate information will be updated semi-annually, on January 15 and July 15 of each year.
+The prescribing rate information will be updated periodically.

 If you are having issues viewing the map please click here.